 The Abortion Pill

-Mifiprex (Mifepristone) or RU-486 is prescribed as a non-surgical abortion method up to 9 weeks and 6 days after the beginning of the latest menstruation.
+Mifeprex (Mifepristone) or RU-486 is prescribed as a non-surgical abortion method up to 9 weeks and 6 days after the beginning of the latest menstruation.
 The pill has approximately a 97% success rate.
 Our physicians will review your medical history and an ultrasound exam will confirm that it is early enough to perform this procedure.
-The dose of Mifiprex is administered in the office, and taken orally.
-You will be given instructions on how to take the second medication (Misoprostol) to take home with you.
+The dose of Mifeprex is administered in the office, and taken orally.
+You will be given instructions on how to take the second medication, Cytotec (Misoprostol) to take home with you.

 What To Expect